ersanchez/bin/scripting-notes.md

 exponents: $(( exp ))
 	ex: echo $(( 5/2 ))
 	$ 2 # answer is 2.5, but this is integer math

+## quoting

+1. Single quotes - all meta characters inside the single quotes are treated literally and have no special meaning
+2. Double quotes - variable and command substitution workds but meta-characters are ignored (except for `\`` and `$`.
+3. Always single quote regular expressions so the shell does not do filename expansion